SommyTechFx/E-Commerce-WebApp/README.md

 2. click on shop to Navigate to shop
 3. Click on product or add to cart to navigate to checkout

+I would like to continue the project Later i find it interesting Sorry i couldn't finish before deadline.

 # Introducing "Bandage"

 In the fast-paced world we live in today, convenience and quality have become paramount in the shopping experience.
 Bandage, a new and innovative e-commerce website, is here to revolutionize the way you shop for household products.
 From essential kitchen utensils to stylish home décor, HouseHold needs in total, Bandage offers a comprehensive selection of high-quality items that cater to every household needs, Makeup Accessories etc. Let’s delve into what makes Bandage the go-to destination for all your household shopping needs.